Korkmatik/simple_notebook/README.md

 # What I've learned
 - Handling files in C
+- Refactoring
-- Working with Eclipse: The Git-Plugin, Debugging, Shortcuts
+- Working with Eclipse: The Git-Plugin, Debugging, Shortcuts, Tools for Refactoring
 - Improved working with Git and GitHub in Terminal